locus0002/extendAppsApplication/README.md

 Also, a [custom module](netsuite/src/FileCabinet/SuiteScripts/easerver/vac_book_cm.js) handles the book operations; Book searching, creating, and edition.

 ## Java Middleware
-The Netsuite integration allows a server-to-server connection when the client is outside.
+A Netsuite integration just allows a server-to-server connection when the client is outside.
 For that reason, a middleware was created to connect the client and the Netsuite Web Service.

 ## Ionic 3 Project